aletcherhartman/data-science-S2023/challenges/c08-structures-assignment.md

   - No, because it is not using a Monte Carlo approximation.
 - With the scopus as the `POF`, would uncertainty due to *Monte Carlo approximation* be induced or real?
   - I am confused I thought we were not using MC?
-Induced bc we are generating the uncertainty within the model by doing monte carlo?
+Induced because we are generating the uncertainty within the model by doing monte carlo.
 - Does this estimate have any uncertainty due to *limited physical tests*?
 Why or why not?
   - Yes because we are fitting our distribution to the physical test data
 - With the scopus as the `POF`, would uncertainty due to *limited physical tests* be induced or real?
-  - real, because it comes from real uncertainty in the measured data and variation from the manufacturing processes.
+  - Induced, the POF can not have real variation because it is a fixed constant.
+The variability is induced from limited information.

 ## Quantifying sampling uncertainty